Sweetened Whipped Cream

 Once you’ve mastered homemade whipped cream, you’ll never use store-bought again!

 - 2-3 tablespoons granulated sugar or confectioners’ sugar

 - 1 to 2 teaspoons vanilla extract (optional)

-Sprinkle desired amount of sugar over the cream.
+- Sprinkle the desired amount of sugar over the cream.
 Whisk until combined.
-Add vanilla, if using.
+Add the vanilla, if using.

 - Continue beating until you can lift the whisk out of the whipped cream and a peak that curves downward forms in the cream.
 This should take 4 to 5 minutes.

 This post contains affiliate links.